omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

 <font color="#888888">**What is this page about?**</font> In this article you will learn how to set up your own build tools for either the server- or client-side.
-In the process, we will automate the task of compiling your `*.js` files from `*.coffee`.
+In the process we will automate the task of compiling your `*.js` files from `*.coffee`.
 You will also learn how to concatenate, compile and minify your application so it results in one very optimised file you can serve to browsers.</font>

 ## Prerequisites